E-waste (disposing of electrical and battery-operated items)

 - First consider if you can fix your item, give it to someone else or sell it.

-Hard and bundled green waste collection
+Hard waste collection

 - Please put your e-waste in one pile for collection.